Genomic Medicine 2020 Edinburgh

 – Prof John Sayer (Newcastle)

-…and other speakers as you can view in the ‘Speakers & Agenda tab’.
+…and more as you can view on the ‘Speakers & Agenda tab’.

 Specifically at this meeting, we are aiming to cover topics such as cancer evolution, rare disease and disease modelling, genomic approaches to depression, studies using Single Cell RNA Sequencing, applications of whole genome sequencing for rare disease diagnosis, ancestral lineage studies and much more.
 Keep an eye on the agenda to view updates on speakers and presentation titles.